softwaresaved/ssi-handbook/ssi-handbook/pmo_procedures_for_ssi_staff.md

 ## Notes relevant to all payments

+**Approval from PI (Neil)**
-1. Approval from PI: In the SSI an email approval from the PI must be provided for the following:
+Email approval from the PI must be obtained before any of the following actions:
-    1. Sending finance a form for payment.
-    2. Creating a Purchase Requisition.
+ - Creating a Purchase Requisition.
-    3. Confirming the Purchase of any item.
+ - Confirming the Purchase of any item.
-    4. Confirming the booking of a venue, catering or travel.
+ - Confirming the booking of a venue, catering or travel.
-    5. Increase to the value of a Requisition.
+ - Increasing the value of a Purchase Requisition.
+ - Sending UoE finance a payment request form.

+**Cash**
-2. Cash payments are discouraged at all times.
+Cash payments are discouraged at all times.

+**Bank statements**

-3. The provision of a Bank statement for UK payments is not a requirement by the UoE, but it can be useful to keep proof of payment in addition to the receipt:
+UK: The provision of a Bank statement for UK payments is not a requirement, but it can be useful.
+- In most cases a redacted bank statement is preferable.
-    6. In the case of shops and restaurants, a credit card payment slip is also acceptable as it shows partial card details, date and time of  the transaction etc.
+- In the case of shops and restaurants, a credit card payment slip is also acceptable as it shows partial card details, date and time of  the transaction etc.

-    7. In most cases bank statement excerpts should be presented.
-4. A bank / card statement is required for international payments but not for UK payments.
+International: A bank / card statement *is* required for international payments .
+- A redacted bank statement must be submitted to support international payments.
-    8. Where a card payment statement is required, a detailed receipt must be submitted.
-A card receipt does not provide enough information to support a claim.
+- A card receipt alone does not provide enough information to support a claim.

+**Sustainability**
-5. Travel: Must be done in accordance with the UoE Sustainable travel policy (there are exemptions in the EDIA section).
+Travel Must be done in accordance with the UoE Sustainable travel policy (there are exemptions in the EDIA section).

 ## PMO Activities Involving Fellows